obbaykan/mef04-baykano/index.md

 ## Assignments

 - [Assignment 1: RMarkdown](Assignment1_RMarkdown.html)

 A RMarkdown report includes a brief self-introduction and some documents related to R.

 - [In-Class Exercise (Bonus Assignment)](Bonus-Assignment.html)

+A real estate report was prepared by using dplyr and ggplot2.

 - [Assignment 2: Electricity-Market-Prices](Assignment2_Electricity-Market-Prices.html)

+A Report for Possible Cost-down Suggestion regarding to Energy Budget

 - [Assignment 3.1: PCA and MDS Analysis with Esoph & Young Survey Data Sets](Assignment_3_Young_Survey.html)

+An EDA for Esoph data & Principle Components Analysis and Multidimensional Scaling for Young Survey Data Set

 ## MadagaskaR Group Project